UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 ---

-Although we have already introduced you to strings to a certain degree, processing and working with this data type, is an area that will require a substantial amount of learning.
+Although we have already introduced you to strings to a certain degree, processing and working with this data type is an area that will require a substantial amount of learning.

-In this course, we will only scratch the tip of the iceberg when it comes to strings.
+In this course, we will only scratch the surface when it comes to strings.
 That being said, we do hope to provide you with an adequate foundation in string processing.

-We saw back in Module 4 that string data is represented in a pandas dataframe using the dtype `object`.
-This is the default dtype given to columns that have a mix of different data types or if pandas cannot identify the column as any other dtype.

 Notes: Script here